menu icon

 Step 4: Place into a large bowl and season with salt and pepper.
 Add one egg and 2 tablespoons of flour.
 Mix thoroughly.

-Using a large scoop to portion out shredded potatoes ina cast iron pan.
+Using a small scoop to portion shredded potatoes into a round mold.

-Flipping over hash brown patties in a cast iron pan.
+Using two spatulas to flip over a hash brown patty in a cast-iron pan.

 Place on a wire rack set in a large sheet pan lined with paper towel.
 Allow any excess oil to drain while you make the next batch.